felixlopz/hubrise-test-task/content/apps/woocommerce/en/overview.md

 WooCommerce was launched in 2011, and is in 2020 the most popular e-commerce solution across all websites, powering 42% of all online stores.

-WooCommerce is a plugin easily installed on a WordPress website and offers a lot of features out of the box, but is also highly extensible.
-There are plenty of ways to expand the functionality of WooCommerce via themes, plugins, extensions, or even by editing the plugin code itself.
+WooCommerce is a plugin that must be installed on a WordPress website and offers a lot of features, but you can also expand the functionality of WooCommerce, if you have programming skills, via themes, plugins, extensions, or even by editing the plugin code itself.

 ## Prerequisites